-Whichever technique you go for, a good working knowledge of human anatomy can really come in helpful.
+Whichever technique you go for, a good working knowledge of human anatomy can be really helpful.
 Take a look at our anatomy masterclass to help you get started.
 We'd also recommend investing in a good anatomy book like Anatomy for the Artist by Sarah Simblet or Gray’s Anatomy (take a look at our guide to the best figure drawing books for more options).
-The greater your understanding of how the human form is constructed the easier you’ll find foreshortening.
+The greater your understanding of how the human form is constructed, the easier you’ll find foreshortening.

 01. The geometry technique

-Breaking the human form down into simple geometric shapes can be really helpful when you’re trying to get your head around anatomy, especially in a foreshortened perspective.
-Image the limbs are tapering cylinders and the torso is a selection of cuboids.
-Also try and imagine how these geometric shapes fit together and fit accordingly.
-Once you have these simple shapes in place and the proportions are working it can be a simple matter of knocking off the edges to reveal your human form underneath.
+Breaking the human form down into simple geometric shapes can be really helpful when you’re trying to get your head around anatomy, especially with a foreshortened perspective.
+Imagine the limbs are tapering cylinders and the torso is a selection of cuboids.
+Also, try and imagine how these geometric shapes fit together and fit accordingly.
+Once you have these simple shapes in place and the proportions are working, it can be a simple matter of knocking off the edges to reveal the human form underneath.